-As of December 31, 2013, we did not employ any onshore or offshore staff.
+As of December 31, 2014 and 2013, we did not employ any onshore or offshore staff.
 Our Manager has provided and continues to provide us with commercial and technical management services, including all necessary crew-related services, to our vessel owning subsidiaries pursuant to the Management Agreements.
-Please see "Item 4.
-Information on the Partnership-B. Business Overview- Vessel Management."
+Please see "Item 7.
+Major Unitholders and Related Party Transactions - B. Related Party Transactions - Vessel Management."